-CVSA We intend on sending three people to each of the two CVSA Conferences.
-We estimate cost of 3 people at each conference at \$550 per person per conference for registration fees.
-This totals \$3300.
-Airfare for three people for two conferences is estimated at \$600 per airline ticket for a total of \$3600.
-We are budgeting 5 motel nights for each person at \$200 per night for both conferences for a total of \$6000.
-Per diem cost are calculated at the South Dakota out of state per diem rate of \$45 per day, for 5 days for 3 people at 2 conferences.
-This totals \$1350.
-The total conference travel cost for CVSA conferences total \$14,250.
-The conference registration fees of \$3300 are shown in the conference costs line item and \$10950 for all other cost is shown as part of Conference Travel.
+We intend to send three people to the Fall CVSA Conference.
+We estimate the cost for 3 people to attend the fall conference at \$550 per person for registration fees.
+This totals \$1,650.
+Airfare for three people for each conference is estimated at \$600 per airline ticket for a total of \$1,800.
+We are budgeting 5 motel nights for each person at \$200 per night for the conferences for a total of \$3,000.
+Per diem cost are calculated at the South Dakota out-of-state per diem rate of \$56 per day, for 5 days, for 3 people, at the conference.
+This totals \$840.
+The total conference travel cost for CVSA conferences total \$7,290.
+The virtual and on-site conference registration fees of \$2,150 are shown in the conference costs line item and \$5,640 for all other cost is shown as part of Conference Travel.